amaiya/causalnlp/README.md

 - `Y_sim`: simulated outcome, where 1 means product was clicked and 0 means not.
 - `C_true`:confounding categorical variable (1=audio CD, 0=other)
 - `T_true`: 1 means rating less than 3, 0 means rating of 5, where `T_true` affects the outcome `Y_sim`.
-- `T_ac`: An approximation of true review sentiment (`T_true`) created with `Autocoder`.
+- `T_ac`: An approximation of true review sentiment (`T_true`) created with `causalnlp.autocoder.Autocoder`.

-We'll pretend the rating and `T_true` are unobserved and only use `T_ac` as the treatment variable.
-Using the `text_col` parameter, we include raw text as covariates for which adjustments can be made to improve causal estimates.
+We'll pretend the true sentiment (i.e., review rating and `T_true`) is hidden and only use `T_ac` as the treatment variable.

+Using the `text_col` parameter, we include the raw review text as another "controlled-for" variable to improve causal estimates.

 ```python
 from causalnlp.causalinference import CausalInferenceModel